SovereignCircuitLabs/sovereign-circuit-unity/README.md

 #### 3.3 Step 2 — Open the Unity project

 1. Open this folder in **Unity Hub** → Unity **2022.3.21f1**.
-2. Open the scene `Assets/Scenes/MainScene.unity`.
+2. Open the scene `Assets/Scenes/MenuScene.unity`.
 3. Verify `ArcNanopaymentClient.x402ServerBaseUrl == http://localhost:4021/item/` on the relevant prefab.
 4. Press **Play**.

-#### 3.4 Step 3 — Wallet login (browser pop-up)
+#### 3.4 Step 3 — Wallet login (browser pop-up) in MenuScene

-- On Play the runtime auto-spawns `WalletLoginBootstrap`, opens the default browser to `http://127.0.0.1:7777/login`.
+- On Play the MenuScene auto-spawns `WalletLoginBootstrap`, opens the default browser to `http://127.0.0.1:7777/login`.
 - Click **Connect Wallet** → MetaMask asks for accounts.
 - Click **Sign In** → MetaMask shows a human-readable SIWE message → Sign.
 - The browser tab displays `Bridge active — keep this tab open while playing.` **Do not close it** — Unity will route every owner-side write transaction (`bindPaymentWallet`, `USDC.transfer`, …) through this tab.
+- From the MenuScene you can open the **NPC Market** and the **project website** to buy an NPC (or skip this if your wallet already holds at least one NPC NFT).
+Only after the wallet holds ≥ 1 NPC NFT can you enter the **MainScene** to start playing.

 #### 3.5 Step 4 — NPC spawn & economy loop

-- Unity reads the NPC NFTs owned by the connected wallet, spawns the matching prefabs (Aggressive / Balanced / Conservative).
+- After entering MainScene, Unity reads the NPC NFTs owned by the connected wallet, spawns the matching prefabs (Aggressive / Balanced / Conservative).
 - Each NPC initializes its **payment wallet** (`NpcPaymentWalletService.EnsureBoundOrRebindAsync`) — first run will trigger one MetaMask confirmation per NPC to `bindPaymentWallet(tokenId, addr)`.
 - After binding the NPCs run autonomously: rebalance → consume → trade → buy ERC-1155 items via x402.
 - The `MacroEconomyAgent` (toggle the panel with **Tab**) periodically polls the LLM and adjusts world event modifiers.